anushaAnu333/EXPEDIA-CLONE/README.md

 # <span style="color:red"> Welcome Here!</span>

 Hello Readers,<br>
 It was during the final week which is depicted as the construct week.
-We have done this project with group of 6 members and build the clone of a very popular E-Commerce Website which deals in home appliances in the India <br> This Project is our construct week project in Unit-2 an we give a name to our project called Meanbuy Preoject.
+We have done this project with group of 6 members and build the clone of a very popular E-Commerce Website which deals in home appliances in the India <br> This Project is our construct week project in Unit-2 .
 <br> I hope you will enjoy the reading….

 # <span style="color:red"> About Website: </span>